systechafrica/developers-knowledgebase/src/security/proactive-control.md

 ***The OWASP ASVS***

-The[OWASPApplicationSecurityVerificationStandard&ASVS]
- (https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project) is a catalog of available security requirements and verification criteria.
+The [OWASP Application Security Verification Standard (ASVS)](https://www.owasp.org/index.php/Category:OWASP_Application_Security_Verification_Standard_Project) is a catalog of available security requirements and verification criteria.
 OWASP ASVS  can be a source of detailed security requirements for development teams.

 Security requirements are categorized into different buckets based on a shared higher order security function.
 For example, the ASVS contains categories such as authentication, access control, error handling / logging, and web services.
 Each category contains a collection of requirements  that  represent  the  best  practices  for  that  category  drafted  as  verifiable statements.